Timea Bacsinszky: 2016: fourth singles title and Olympic silver medal in doubles

 Bacsinszky's first two tournaments both ended in defeats as she lost to Anastasia Pavlyuchenkova and Anna Karolína Schmiedlová at the Brisbane International and at the Sydney International, respectively.
 Her next tournament was the Australian Open, where she beat Kateřina Siniaková but lost to Annika Beck.
 At the Fed Cup, Bacsinszky lost both of her matches in Switzerland's tie against Germany, but these losses did not do any harm to Switzerland who beat Germany in the doubles.
 She then withdrew from the Dubai Championships.
 At the Qatar Ladies Open, Bacsinszky defeated Bethanie Mattek-Sands and Yulia Putintseva before losing to eventual champion Carla Suárez Navarro.
 However, Bacsinszky was not able to defend her back-to-back title in Acapulco and Monterrey from 2015 as they were set in the same dates as the aforementioned tournaments.

-In March, she reached the fourth round at Indian Wells beating Tsvetana Pironkova and Eugenie Bouchard respectively, but lost to Daria Kasatkina subsequently.
+In March, she reached the fourth round at Indian Wells beating Tsvetana Pironkova and Eugenie Bouchard, respectively, but lost to Daria Kasatkina subsequently.
 She then made a surprising semifinal run at Miami Open, beating Agnieszka Radwańska and Simona Halep, two top-5 players, back-to-back.
 She lost to Svetlana Kuznetsova in straight sets in the semifinal.

-At the clay-court season, Bacsinszky won her fourth WTA title in Rabat, losing only one set in the tournament, and re-entered the top 10.
+At the clay-court season, Bacsinszky won her fourth WTA Tour title in Rabat, losing only one set in the tournament, and re-entered the top 10.
 She made the quarterfinals at Rome (losing to Garbiñe Muguruza) and reached her highest career ranking at No. 9.
 At the French Open, she beat Sílvia Soler Espinosa, Eugenie Bouchard, Pauline Parmentier and Venus Williams en route to her second straight quarterfinal, but lost to the unseeded Kiki Bertens.